chrwoizi/woiziframe/README.md

 ## Development server

-Run `mpn start` for a dev frontend server.
+Run `cd client; npm start` for a dev frontend server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `npm run server` for a backend server.
+Run `cd server; npm start` for a backend server.
 Navigate to `http://localhost:4201/albums` or `http://localhost:4201/files?album=[albumname]` or `http://localhost:4201/file/[albumname]/[filename]`.

 ## Code scaffolding